katsup07/messaging-app/README.md

-### Installation and Development
+## 🚀 Installation and Development

-// Client
+### 🖥️ Client
-<br/>`npm install`
+`npm install`
 <br/>`npm run dev`

-// Server
+### 🔧 Server
-<br/>`npm install`
+`npm install`
 <br/>`npm start`

-### Notes
+## 📝 Notes
-- A mongoDB database needs to be connected to use this project as is.
+- 🛢️ A mongoDB database needs to be connected to use this project as is.
 An .env file in the server folder with the following keys is required:
 MONGODB_URI,
 JWT_SECRET,
 ACCESS_TOKEN_EXPIRATION,